 - Asian inspired entrees

-- Plenty of deserts to satisfy your sweet tooth including cheesecake and banana cream puffs
+- Plenty of desserts to satisfy your sweet tooth including cheesecake and banana cream puffs

 - There is also the “Keiki Corner” at dinner time with hot dogs, hamburgers, pizza on a stick, something for even the pickiest little eaters.